 - The majority of concussions will resolve without requiring additional treatment beyond cognitive and physical rest.

 - Some concussions may need additional treatment.
 Specialists can address specific symptoms and needs.

-- 2-3 weeks is a good time frame to seek additional follow-up care if symptoms have not resolved.
-Your Primary Care Provider can provide direction on the most appropriate specialists to address your student’s needs.
+- Seek additional follow-up care if symptoms have not resolved within 2-3 weeks.
+Your Primary Care Provider can direct you to the most appropriate specialists to address your student’s needs.